curiousML/epsilon-fairness/README.md

 # epsilon-fairness

-This is the code associated to the the paper : "fairness guarantee in multi-class classification"
+This is the code associated to the the paper : "Fairness guarantee in multi-class classification" (https://arxiv.org/abs/2109.13642)